hringbauer/ancIBD/docs/Intro.rst

 -   `Call IBD with ancIBD <run_ancIBD.ipynb>`__
 -   `Visualize the IBD output <plot_IBD.ipynb>`__

-The example notebooks and data can be also downloaded `here <https://www.dropbox.com/sh/q18yyrffbdj1yv1/AAC1apifYB_oKB8SNrmQQ-26a?dl=0Users1>`_ Users can modify hose functions and embed them into Python wrapper scripts or their own interactive Jupyter notebooks.
+Please find those example notebooks and data `here <https://www.dropbox.com/sh/q18yyrffbdj1yv1/AAC1apifYB_oKB8SNrmQQ-26a?dl=0Users1>`_ You can modify hose functions and embed them into your Python scripts or Jupyter notebooks.

 Using ``ancIBD`` via the command line (available since v0.5)
 **********

-Alternatively, one can also run ``ancIBD`` directly from the command line.
-These commands are automatically added during the installation of the Python package.
+Alternatively, one can also run ``ancIBD`` from the command line.
+The commands are automatically added during the installation of the Python package.
 You can find a detailed walk-through in the section `Running ancIBD via bash <quick_start_bash.rst>`__.

 Citing
 **********